ahmad88me/django-rest-gen/README.md

                         Python Path directory.
   --settings SETTINGS   The path to the django project settings --apppath APPPATH     The path to the app
-  --views VIEWS         The path to the views file
 ```